dcfSec/ReqDB/README.md

 USE_UVICORN_WORKERS=-1             # Use this if you want to use workers for uvicorn (-1 uses the max available workers) Don't set this if you don't want to use workers

-BASE_URL=localhost                 # The base URL for ReqDB (Used in Notifications for the link).
-Defaults to localhost EMAIL_HOST=xxx                     # SMTP server for sending mails.
+BASE_URL=http://localhost          # The base URL for ReqDB (Used in Notifications for the link).
+Defaults to http://localhost
+EMAIL_HOST=xxx                     # SMTP server for sending mails.
 If EMAIL_HOST is not set mail sending will be disabled EMAIL_PORT=587                     # Port for the smtp server.
 Defaults to 587 EMAIL_USER=xxx                     # User for logging into the SMTP server.
 Can be unset